lodgedwhere/lodgedwhere.github.io/essays/correlation.md

+---
+layout: default
+---
 **Mind, as correlation code**

 The central observation is simple.
 All organisms process information gathered from their environment, but biological matter is noisy.
 Memory stored in wet substrates degrades.
 For simple organisms this is not a major problem because the processing depth is shallow: information need survive only briefly before being transformed into action.
 A bacterium or amoeba can operate through short local algorithms whose internal state need not persist for long durations.

 As organisms evolved increasingly complex behavior, however, information had to survive repeated transformations across longer timescales.
 Independent storage becomes exponentially fragile under such conditions.
-If each channel degrades with error rate \epsilon, then after a memory duration T_{\rm mem}, recoverable information decays roughly as
+If each channel degrades with error rate \epsilon, then after a memory duration $T$, recoverable information decays roughly as $(1-\epsilon)^T$.

-F_{\rm par}=(1-\epsilon)^{T_{\rm mem}}.

 Beyond modest memory depths, isolated storage rapidly collapses.

 The natural solution is distributed relational encoding: instead of storing information independently, the system sacrifices part of its raw capacity in order to impose correlations across many channels.
 Sparse correlated codes provide a mathematically tractable model of this process.
 Such systems exhibit finite decoding thresholds: below a critical effective error rate, relational structure successfully reconstructs damaged information; above threshold, recovery collapses abruptly.

 Importantly, these correlated phases are not free.
 They require partial decoupling from the environmental stream itself.
 Degrees of freedom that could otherwise encode fresh sensory distinctions are consumed maintaining internal consistency constraints.
-This creates a structural tradeoff between grounding and closure:

-* too little correlation and memory dissolves into noise;
-* too much correlation and the system loses adaptive contact with the world.
+This creates a structural tradeoff between grounding and closure: too little correlation and memory dissolves into noise; too much correlation and the system loses adaptive contact with the world.

 The most interesting regime lies near the onset of correlated order itself.
 Numerical phase-diagram simulations suggest that broad relational structures become favorable precisely near the threshold where independent memory begins to fail.
 Near this critical region, the largest viable correlation structures appear while remaining thermodynamically supportable.

-This produces the framework’s most important consequence.

-A correlated memory phase does not merely preserve information.
+This produces the framework’s most important consequence: A correlated memory phase does not merely preserve information.
 It also possesses a large degeneracy of equivalent relational codes.
 Many distinct correlation structures can encode and stabilize the same underlying sensory distinctions.
-The choice among these equivalent structures therefore carries information independent of the sensory content itself:
+The choice among these equivalent structures therefore carries information $\log_2 \Omega$, independent of the sensory content itself, where $\Omega$ is the number of equivalent viable relational codes.

-I_{\rm struct}=\log_2 \Omega,

-where \Omega is the number of equivalent viable relational codes.

 This opens what may legitimately be called an orthogonal structural information space.
 “Orthogonal” here means informationally independent: the represented sensory distinctions may remain unchanged while the relational architecture preserving them varies.
 This second informational space is not directly about the world.
 It is information about the organization of representation itself.

-Speculatively, this is where concepts emerge.
+## Structure of "mind"

 A “thing” is no longer identified with a particular sensory pattern, but with a persistent relational structure spanning many channels.
 Thoughts become active correlation codes; thinking becomes transformations and interactions among coupled constraints.
 Because different concepts share channels, their associated correlation structures become entangled.
 Satisfying one set of constraints modifies the admissibility of others.
 Thought therefore appears as the dynamical evolution of coupled relational structures through the space of viable code configurations.